Skip to content

 Schema Parser

-The schema parser module (mcp_fuzzer.fuzz_engine.strategy.schema_parser) provides comprehensive support for parsing JSON Schema definitions and generating appropriate test data based on schema specifications.
+The schema parser module (mcp_fuzzer.fuzz_engine.mutators.strategies.schema_parser) provides comprehensive support for parsing JSON Schema definitions and generating appropriate test data based on schema specifications.

 Features